Here’s What’s Holding You Back from Getting a Gay Partner

-As a life coach/counselor that specializes in working with gay men for over 10 years there’s almost always one theme that comes up in my office.
-Seriously it doesn’t matter whether he’s Black, White, Asian, Tall, Short, fat, or Thin almost all of my clients ask me the same question!
+As a life coach/counselor that specializes in gay relationship advice and teaching gay men how to get a gay partner.
+There’s almost always one theme that comes up in my office.
+Seriously, it doesn’t matter whether he’s Black, White, Asian, Tall, Short, fat, or Thin almost all of my clients ask me the same question!

 How do I get a good man?!

-Lets go over a few things I often see and then go over some useful tips to help you get the man you deserve!
+Let us go over a few things I often see and then go over some useful gay relationship advice to help you get the man you deserve!

-Many gay men say they want a relationship as it seems more socially palatable to them but in truth what they really want is a fuck buddy.
+Many gay men say they are looking for a relationship as it seems more socially palatable to them but in truth what they really want is a fuck buddy.
 I might alienate few readers but based on my experience and what I’ve seen an open ‘relationship’ is not a genuine relationship.

 While there may be a few legitimate open ‘relationships’ most are relationships of convenience.
 A fundamental principle of any real relationship is commitment; the very thing an open ‘relationship’ lacks by design.